tgoodwin/zookeeper-operator/README.md

 [![Build Status](https://travis-ci.org/pravega/zookeeper-operator.svg?branch=master)](https://travis-ci.org/pravega/zookeeper-operator)
 ### Project status: alpha

+## SLEEVELESS research
+run `make sleeveless` to build and push an instrumented version of this cluster.
+Change your docker username in the Makefile

 The project is currently alpha.
 While no breaking API changes are currently planned, we reserve the right to address bugs and change the API before the project is declared stable.

 ## Table of Contents